ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

 | `-r`, `--report`     | Optional             | The path to the generated report.                                          |
 | `-o`, `--output`     | Optional             | Selects the CVE report format.
 You can generate the format output in either Standard CVE format (`standard`) or CycloneDX's VEX format (`cyclonedx`).
 The default value is `standard`. |
 | `-s`, `--strict`     | Optional             | Results in command failure (exit status 2) when vulnerabilities are found. |
 {: caption="Table 3.
-Command options for performing a vulnerability scan." caption-side="top"}
+Command options for performing a vulnerability scan" caption-side="top"}

 ### Ignoring vulnerabilities
 {: #cra-omit-vulnerabilities}